Motorsport Engineering MEng

 This pressure has resulted in some of the finest engineering solutions (both design and manufacturing) and team management techniques.
 In reaching for the common goal, close-knit teams mean that your effort is noticed and your contributions rewarded.

-Some of our graduates go directly into research, leading to the award of a Doctor of Philosophy degree (PhD), whilst others spend several years in industry first before studying for either a PhD or EngD (Engineering Doctorate).
+Some of our graduates go directly into research, leading to the award of a Doctor of Philosophy degree (PhD), whilst others spend several years in industry first before studying for a PhD.
 Opportunities for research are open to excellent graduates from the Motorsport Engineering course.

 Fees quoted are per annum and are subject to an annual increase.

-- GCE A-level AAB, including Grade A in Maths and Grade A in Physics (General Studies and Critical Thinking not accepted)
+- GCE A-level AAA, including Maths and Physics (General Studies not accepted)

 - Advanced Diploma Progression Diploma Grade A in Engineering, plus the Specialist Unit in Maths for Engineers at grade A along with 1 AS-level (excluding General Studies) at Grade B for Additional and Specialist Learning

-- BTEC Level 3 Extended Diploma D*D*D to include Distinction grade in Further Mathematics for Technicians, and Further Mechanical Principles or equivalent
+- BTEC Level 3 Diploma D*D* in Mechanical Engineering with Distinctions in Further Mathematics for Technicians and Further Mechanical Principles and A-Level grade A in Maths.

-- IBDP 35 points, including 6 in Higher level Maths and 6 in Higher level Physics
+- International Baccalaureate Diploma 34 points, including 6 in Higher level Maths and 6 in Higher level Physics

 English Language Requirements